 Goal 6.
 Ensure availability and sustainable management of water and sanitation for all

 Goal 8.
 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all

 Goal 16.
 Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels

 Read more about them here at the UN website Sustainable Development Goals

 We believe that every donation we receive should be spent preciously.
-We are proud to report that over 95% of every cent we receive goes directly to helping our clients in the Kingdom of Eswatini (Swaziland).
+We are proud to report that 93% of every dollar spent goes towards implementing programs in the Kingdom of Eswatini (Swaziland).

 Our international community, including the Executive Board and the Fundraising Committee, are volunteers.
 The only paid members of our organisation are the Swaziland Field Team.